ColinAdo/ColinAdo/README.md

 - 👋 Hi, I’m @ColinAdo
-- 👀 I’m interested in Backend dev.
+- 👀 I’m interested in Software Development.
 - 💞️ In season of preparation
 - 📫 Reach me through colinadodev@gmail.com.
 <!-- - 💞️ I’m looking to collaborate on ... -->